IMCN-UvA/joint-deep-brain-meeting/index.md

 ## <a name="program"></a>Program
 The meeting is organized around three themes: Fundamental Neuroscience, Computational Cognitive Neuroscience, and Translational clinical approaches including neurotechnology.
-There will be one session of talks devoted to each theme, plus a poster session covering all themes.
-All speakers will be selected from the submissions based on scientific merit, fit within the themes, diversity, with an emphasis on young scientists (PhD students and post-doctoral researchers).
+Each theme will be covered with one session of talks, plus a poster session covering all themes.
+All speakers will be selected from the submissions with an emphasis on young scientists (PhD students and post-doctoral researchers).

 ### Friday June 10th, 2022